Fort Anglesea |

 (1771 - unknown), Exeter

-A colonial powder magazine located at Duck Point, traditionally said to have stored some of the gunpowder taken from Fort William and Mary in New Castle during the December 1774 raids.
+A colonial powder magazine located at Duck Point, on the south end of Jady Hill Ave., traditionally said to have stored some of the gunpowder taken from Fort William and Mary in New Castle during the December 1774 raids.
 Also used during the War of 1812.
 It was restored in 1999.
 See also Historical Tour of Exeter from Town of Exeter

 Brentwood Garrison Houses